Court cairn: Court cairns in Ireland

 There are over 390 court cairns recorded in Ireland, with a majority of monuments found in the northern third of the island.
 Irish court cairns have a few variations in layout.
 Most examples have a single courtyard connected by one burial tomb chamber or a single courtyard connected to a single burial tomb on each end.
-In Ireland, there are also instances of layouts with dual tombs, each with their own courtyard, but both share a common burial mound.
+In Ireland, there are also instances of layouts with dual tombs, each with their own courtyard, but both share a common burial mound and centre court tombs.
 Most tombs in Ireland are positioned facing east.
 Less than 40 tombs have been fully excavated to date, and at the majority of sites, at least one cremated individual has been found.
-In the Audleystown dual court tomb in County Down, Northern Ireland, the remains of 34 people were found in the burial chamber.
+In the Audsleystown dual court tomb in County Down, Ireland, the remains of 34 people were found in the burial chamber.

 Court cairns are found north of a line crossing Ireland from the Burren to the Cooley peninsula.
 Court cairns are scattered densely across this area of Ireland and Northern Ireland.
 Thirty percent of all Irish neolithic monuments are court cairns.
 The court cairn at Creevykeel in County Sligo was the first court cairn to be excavated in Ireland by archaeologists from Harvard University in 1935.
-They determined that the Neolithic era in Ireland began in 3900 BCE, more than 100 years before the first appearance of court tombs.
+They determined that the Neolithic era in Ireland began in 3900 BC, more than 100 years before the first appearance of court tombs.
 They also suggested that court tombs were widely re-used during the Early Bronze Age.
-Excavations of court tombs yielded deposits of cremated and unburnt human bone, round bottomed bowls flat, bottomed pottery vessels, flint, polished axes and stone beads.
+Excavations of court tombs yielded deposits of cremated and unburnt human bone, round-bottomed bowls, flat-bottomed pottery vessels, flint, polished axes and stone beads.